How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 What the law says: New Brunswick does not require home visits as part of the homeschool registration process.
 There is no provision in the Education Act that grants school officials or district administrators the right to inspect your home as a precondition for withdrawal.

-How to respond: "New Brunswick's home education process under Section 16 does not include a home visit requirement.
-We've submitted the Annual Home Schooling Application Form to [district office] and our withdrawal letter to the school.
+How to respond: "New Brunswick's home education process under Section 16(2) does not include a home visit requirement.
+We've submitted the Annual Home Schooling Application Form to [district office] and sent the school's administrative notification.
 If the district office has questions about our application, they're welcome to contact us in writing."

 5. "Your Child Can't Leave Until We Transfer Their Records"